francesco-plt/odc/notes.md

 When we free something we get a pointer to the bin.
 Note that the pointer is to the actual data, not to the metadata like for fast bins.
 When a chunk gets freed it ends up at the top of the list.

+##### Notes

-**Note**: if I have more than 7 chunks per bin the next one we free will go into the T-Cache.
+* If I have more than 7 chunks per bin the next one we free will go into the T-Cache.

-**Note:** It can be useful to check the source code of the `malloc` function to check for libc version specific code.
+* It can be useful to check the source code of the `malloc` function to check for libc version specific code.
 For example, here's a [link to the source code of the function in the 2.27 libc]([malloc.c - malloc/malloc.c - Glibc source code (glibc-2.27) - Bootlin](https://elixir.bootlin.com/glibc/glibc-2.27/source/malloc/malloc.c)).

 ##### Tcache poison attack

 Idea: overwrite the pointer of the chunk inside t-cache.
 Then if we keep allocating the memory region of this arbitrary value will be make writable by the next `malloc`, and it can be overwritten in any way we want.

-**Note**: there is no check on the size like we have for the regular bins.

 **T-Cache Key**: similar to canary.
 It is a random value that gets putted inside a chunk inside the T-Cache.
 If when freeing the value is not there, some extra checks are applied.

-**Pointer protection**: ??.
-It complicates T-Cache exploits by needing to leak the address of the heap.
+**Pointer protection**: It complicates T-Cache exploits by needing to leak the address of the heap.

+##### Notes

+* There is no check on the size like we have for the regular bins.
-**Note**: to check the code of a specific libc version we can use [Linux source code (v5.14.14) - Bootlin](https://elixir.bootlin.com/linux/latest/source).
+* To check the code of a specific libc version we can use [Linux source code (v5.14.14) - Bootlin](https://elixir.bootlin.com/linux/latest/source).

 ### Static analysis